Cquinn21/.github.io-reading-notes/whatsgit.md

 # What is Git?

-Gits is a DVCS (Distributed Version Control).
+Git is a DVCS (Distributed Version Control).
 Before DVCS there was Centralized Version Control or CVCS.
 But first, what is Version Control?
 Version Control is a system that records changes to a single or set of files over time so that later you can recall a specific version of that file.

 ### CVCS
 * CVCS is a single server that stores all changes and file versions that can accessed by different clients streamlining collaboration.